gtsteffaniak/filebrowser/README.md

  - ❌ shell commands are completely removed and will not be returned.

 ## About

-This repository is a fork of the original [filebrowser](https://github.com/filebrowser/filebrowser) with a collection of changes that make this program work better in terms of aesthetics and performance.
-Improved search, simplified UI (without removing features) and more secure and up-to-date build are just a few examples.

 FileBrowser Quantum differs significantly from the original.
 There are hundreds of thousands of lines changed and they are generally